 A lot of people have a wrong perception of down syndrome.
-This is mainly due to the wrong image that is being fed by the society.
-This leads to many people with prejudice and lack of knowledge about down syndrome.
-A recent article in Huffington Post shines lights on these stereotypes and gives examples on how those stereotypes are being broken.
-Here an excerpt from the article:
+This is mainly due to the wrong image that is being fed by society.
+This leads to many people with prejudice and a lack of knowledge about down syndrome.
+A recent article in Huffington Post shines a light on these stereotypes and gives examples of how those stereotypes are being broken.
+Here is an excerpt from the article:

 When you have down syndrome, the first disability you have to face is the way people look at you.
 It’s based on received wisdom, society conveys misleading information about this extra chromosome and what it is supposed to cause.
 Each of us has prejudice in mind, this shows no ill-will but just a lack of knowledge on this subject.

 The article takes a look at 6 major stereotypes about down syndrome and gives examples of people who have broken them.
 The first one is about people with down syndrome not being charming.
 This stereotype is broken by Madeline Stuart, who has achieved success as an Australian professional model.
 She has also walked the catwalk for New York Fashion Week.
 Madeline has proven that not only can someone with down syndrome be charming, but they can also play in the big leagues alongside different models.